aragon/nest/grants/EmpowerTheDAO/roadmap.md

   - Interim Deliverable: Response to recommendations, and any necessary changes

 - Packaging and Release - 2 weeks
+  - Creation of installation guides, tested with at least one member of each projects' community
+  - Communication of application to projects' communities via their online forums, via hangouts, and publicly on Twitter
+  - Code walk-through sessions with members of each community, to explain code architecture and functionality
   - Final deliverable: 4 applications published to Aragon Package Manager
+  - Final Deliverable: 4 recordings of hangouts with each community, showcasing final application and code walk-throughs

 ### Project Fees

 The total fees for this project are proposed as 45,000 DAI, to be deposited into the [empowerthedao.aragonid.eth DAO](https://mainnet.aragon.org/#/empowerthedao.aragonid.eth/) via [the DAO's Finance App](https://mainnet.aragon.org/#/empowerthedao.aragonid.eth/0xf8ccac9c44058008014624068d0e03fe569e54d6).